AkhilP423/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+In modern web applications, we generally use JWTs, as they scale better than a session-cookie based application.
+Tokens with user data are stored on the client side, while the session uses server memory to store user data.
+This means that when a large amount of users are accessing the application, tokens are more efficient at scaling up the traffic, as compared to sessions.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+The bcrypt hashing function allows us to build a password secure platform, and it scales with computation power.
+It also hashes every password with a salt.
+In general, its a safe bet for a secure storage of passwords.
 3. How are unit tests different from integration and end-to-end testing?
+Integration tests are written for endpoints, because they test how different parts of the system work together.
+This differs from unit tests, which verify the correctness of ONE part of the system in islolation.
+To test the data access itself, we use end to end tests.
+However, these tests run slower as they perform operations and run queries against an actual database, similar to the one used in production.
+In summary, unit tests are of a much smaller scale and run more efficiently for what they do.
 4. How does _Test Driven Development_ change the way we write applications and tests?
+Test driven development means that we write our tests before we write our application code.
+In theory, our code becomes much higher quality and more efficiently written, as you start with an end goal in mind.
+Rather than making a plan on the fly, you have tests written out as something to work towards.